Isaiah in the Book of Mormon

-Isaiah (deseret: 𐐌𐐞𐐁𐐏𐐂), is described in the Book of Mormon, a sacred text of the Latter Day Saint movement, as a Nephite disciple called by Jesus Christ during his visit to the ancient Americas.
+Isaiah (deseret: 𐐌𐐞𐐁𐐏𐐂) is described in the Book of Mormon, a sacred text of the Latter Day Saint movement, as a Nephite disciple called by Jesus Christ during his visit to the ancient Americas.
 According to the text, Isaiah was included early in the Nephite Quorum of the Twelve, taught a group of Nephites the sermon in the temple, was baptized by Nephi, confirmed, received the gift of the Holy Ghost, and underwent a transfiguration, presented as a sign of his ministry.
 The Book of Mormon states he began missionary work during Christ's visit and achieved significant success.
 The circumstances of his death are not specified in the text.
 In Latter Day Saint theology, Isaiah and his companions are discussed for their apostolic status, second baptism, and practice of praying directly to Christ.
 The name Isaiah appears in apologetic and critical works on the Book of Mormon and is used for children in Latter Day Saint families, particularly among Māori converts.

 Etymology and pronunciation

 The name Isaiah, derived from the Hebrew yʿešaʿyāhû, which is variously translated as salvation of Yahweh, deliverance of the Lord, or the Lord/Yahweh is salvation, is included in the pronunciation guide of English editions of the Book of Mormon since 1981.
 According to Latter Day Saint sources, the modern pronunciation differs from that used during the early Utah Territory period, with the original pronunciation, attributed to Joseph Smith, holding significance in Book of Mormon studies but not in Mormon theology.
 The 1869 Book of Mormon edition in the Deseret alphabet is used to infer Smith's pronunciation.

-The Book of Mormon states that the name Isaiah was known to the Nephites from the brass plates, a collection described as resembling the Old Testament but more extensive, written in Egyptian rather than Hebrew.
+The Book of Mormon states that the name Isaiah was known to the Nephites from the brass plates, a collection described as resembling the Old Testament but more extensive, written in Reformed Egyptian rather than Hebrew.
 These plates are said to include the Torah, Israelite history, Lehi's genealogy, prophecies, and parts of the Book of Jeremiah.
 According to Latter Day Saint belief, the brass plates and the golden plates, translated by Joseph Smith in what is termed Reformed Egyptian, provide the basis for the name's usage, though the exact Nephite pronunciation remains unknown.

 Accounts from Smith's scribes, cited by Hugh Nibley, suggest he spelled out unfamiliar names during the Book of Mormon's translation rather than pronouncing them.
 In Latter Day Saint theology, the pronunciation of Nephite names, including Isaiah, is not doctrinally significant, as most were not transmitted orally to Smith, except possibly the name Moroni.